microsoft/solution-accelerator-many-models/Troubleshooting.md

 Incompatible/Missing packages found: azureml-automl-core requires azureml-dataprep<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-defaults requires azureml-dataprep[fuse]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-automl-runtime requires azureml-dataprep[fuse,pandas]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.;azureml-train-automl-runtime requires azureml-dataprep[fuse,pandas]<1.6.0a,>=1.4.10a but has azureml-dataprep 1.6.0.
 ```

-This is a known issue and to ensure your runs are successful please upgrade the azureml-contrib-pipeline-steps:
+This is a known issue and to ensure your runs are successful please upgrade the azureml-contrib-pipeline-steps to a version greater than 1.5.0:

 ```
 pip install --upgrade azureml-contrib-pipeline-steps